ArtsemiY/TomoBEAR-test/docs/Usage.md

 If you start collection from zero-tilt, to avoid problems of files perception and sorting caused by `-0.0`/`+0.0` appearing as the angle for untilted views (due to small initial tilting offset being present) instead of expected `0.0` it is also recommended to add `"first_tilt_angle": 0` to `general` section of your input JSON file.

-# Executing the Workflow
+## Executing the workflow

-After you have generated an apropriate json file for your project you may start the processing.
+After you have generated an appropriate JSON file for your project you may start the processing.
 There are several different execution strategies which are described further in the following chapters.

-## Local Execution (Offline)
+### Local Execution (Offline)

 To execute the workflow, you need to start MATLAB from the TomoBEAR cloned code folder using